What Your Reno Electrician Won’t Tell You About Solar Energy

 Your Reno electrician may know more about solar energy than you think.
-After all, it’s in his or her’s best interest to understand solar power, as it will soon be synonymous with power supply in general, and on a global scale.
-What’s more, solar powered electricity is not as scary as it is being made to seem.
+After all, it’s in his or her best interest to understand solar power, as it will soon become synonymous with power supply in general and on a global scale.
+What’s more, solar-powered electricity isn’t as scary as it’s made to seem.

 Solar Installations Aren’t the Only Purpose of an Inverter

 Converters are everywhere: from car cigarette lighters to emergency lighting systems.
 Converters change one form of electric current to another.
 There are four different types of converters.

 4. Direct Current to Alternating Current – the Function of the Inverter

 Inverters convert the direct current (DC) to alternating current (AC).
 Most home appliances use AC.
 Emergency lighting systems, like solar arrays and UPS, use inverters.

 These systems all use a DC battery to convert to AC power.
 The difference is how you charge the DC battery.

 These converters change either the voltage level or the frequency.
 The best visual example is a light dimmer.
 The light gets brighter or dimmer because of the activation of the AC to AC converter when you move the switch.